 These bottles have a wider opening, but can still perform really well for fine lining.
 I also use them when making my fluid flower paintings.

 When filling these bottles with acrylic paint, you are going to need to dilute your paints a little bit for optimal flow.
-I use a soft bodied paint like Liquitex Basics mixed with a small amount of water.
+I use a soft-bodied paint like Liquitex Basics mixed with a small amount of water.

 For my metallic silvers and golds, I currently use cheap craft paint.
 They are already quite thin so they don’t need any water mixed in.

 I do not fill the bottles all the way, as a full bottle is often harder to squeeze.
-If paint doesn’t come out easily, add a little more water.
+If the paint doesn’t come out easily, add a little more water.
 If paint pours out of the bottle, you need more paint.

 Care and Tips: